sf-wdi-19-20/modules/w11_project_3/README.md

 * **Wireframes.** Sketch out what your core pages will look like and how they will work.
 Consider making a *paper prototype* to demonstrate and/or test key user interactions.
 * **Object Models.** Draw out the model associations for your project in an entity relationship diagram (ERD).
 * **Milestones.** Divide your work into about three phases, including the most essential features for your MVP, features that are important but not essential, and features that are less important.
+* **Feasibility Study.** If you are using an external API or scraping a website, make sure you can get that data.
+If you are using a new tool, go through its getting started tutorial.
+We *will* ask for to see your results.

 In addition to the above requirements, students working as pairs should: